beefyfinance/beefy-dot-com/src/content/blog/are-you-a-bifi-holder-or-planning-to-be-this-might-be-interesting.md

 Just in time for the spooky Halloween season, you can now utilize $BIFI on Scream on the Fantom blockchain, and use up to 55% of its current value to borrow other tokens, or borrow $BIFI against other of your deposited assets.

-Beefy Finance has a big treasury that is being used to add as much value as possible to our users.
+Beefy has a big treasury that is being used to add as much value as possible to our users.
 That is why the DAO added 85 $BIFI (Around $125,000 at the moment of writing) for users to borrow $BIFI on Scream.

 ### What is Scream?